inasis/vscode-controls-linux/readme.md

 ### Vscode left gnome controls (less than vscode version 1.98)

-/!\ this script not working on vscode >= 1.98, see [issue1](https://github.com/remigermain/vscode-controls-linux/issues/1)

 ![preview](./preview.png)
 > this script move window controls to left in linux with gnome style